 He believed that the main goal of life should be happiness for everyone as “Life with no festivity is a long road without an inn”, and he was known as the “laughing philosopher” because of his calm and cheerful demeanor.
 He contributed greatly to mathematics, poetry, anthropology, biology, medicine, cosmology, physics and atomic theory.

-The Three Stars of the Ancient Greek Philosophers’ list:
+The Three Stars of the Famous Greek Philosophers’ list:

 Socrates (470 – 399 B.C)